×

 We asked expats and digital nomads what they find the most challenging about the local culture in Verona.
 They wrote...

 "Well, I’m retired from the US Army and fiancée is Italian and lives in the north.
 I have visited there fairly often and I have also been stationed throughout Europe.
 It’s very pricy but the culture is very nice!
 However, there are drawbacks to all the glamour.
 American’s will have to accept many concessions as to lifestyle.
 Shops have segmented work hours; utilities are markedly higher, and you can completely forget about returning anything you buy, regardless of the reason.
 Theft is fairly common so watch your property and your back.
 Also, you need to consider medical provisions as well.
 Get sick and go to a doctor can be a real eye opener.
 BTW: If you think fuel prices are high in the US of A then you’ll get a rude awakening when you fill up a car in Italy.
 If that doesn’t affect you, the highway toll fees will.
-Still, the United States is clearly going to hell in a hand basket so these seemingly stark drawbacks may not be all that bad," explained one expat living in Verona, Italy.
+Still, the United States is clearly going to hell in a hand basket so these seemingly stark drawbacks may not be all that bad," said a member in Verona, Italy.

 Other Questions: